ITMO University study on the benefits of virtual reality (VR) learning, and their influence on learning outcomes

 What is MEL VR Science Simulations

 MEL Science provides a growing library of highly immersive and interactive science lessons presented in a virtual reality environment (also available in 2D for standard devices).
 The lessons currently cover both Chemistry and Physics, focusing on topics that are the most abstract and hardest to visualise.
 Instead of prerendering simple 360° 3D videos, the lessons make use of a proprietary quantum level simulation engine to render and calculate atomic and molecular motion on the device in real-time for scientific accuracy and the best learning experience.

 Science is an extremely broad subject, ranging from the astrophysics of supermassive stars to the microbiology of bacteria and viruses.
 To an extent, these are relatively easy to grasp in terms of scale as one can use telescopes and microscopes to see them with their own eyes.

 What is not so easy is seeing a molecule, an atom, or even an electron.
-The abstract and intangible nature of these concepts make it very hard for students to gain an understanding of the science around them.
+The abstract and intangible nature of these concepts makes it very hard for students to gain an understanding of the science around them.
 With virtual reality, users are able to shrink down to the size of an atom so they can experience them firsthand.
-The technology allows full immersion in the environment, removing visual cues from the human sized world, and allowing students’ brains to process what they’re seeing as if it were physically right in front of them.
+The technology allows full immersion in the environment, removing visual cues from the human-sized world, and allowing students’ brains to process what they’re seeing as if it were physically right in front of them.

 VR can also open up opportunities for experimentation and environments not possible in conventional labs or classrooms.
-Though NASA and SpaceX are making amazing progress in lunar and Martian travel, humans are still many years away from taking field trips off-planet, but can achieve this very easily with VR.
+Though NASA and SpaceX are making amazing progress in lunar and Martian travel, humans are still many years away from taking field trips off-planet but can achieve this very easily with VR.
 Likewise, some experiments can involve substances too hazardous or expensive to justifiably use in the classroom, these limitations are removed entirely in a virtual environment.